kildapp/fastly-custom-header-bug/README.md

-# Customer HTTP headers are absent in Fastly Next.js
+# Custom HTTP headers are absent in Fastly Next.js

 Custom HTTP headers, set by the `headers` key in `next.config.js` or utilized by the `NextResponse` API in `middleware.ts`, are absent in Fastly.